xmartlabs/Android-Style-Guide/README.md

 #### Interfaces naming

 Interfaces names must **not** have an `I` prefixed, like in `IComparable` (just `Comparable` is preferred).
-In the particular case of having an interface and an abstract class that implements it giving a default behavior, prefix the class with the work `Abstract`.
+In the particular case of having an interface and an abstract class that implements it giving a default behavior, prefix the class with the word `Abstract`.
 Examples of this can be found in the Java API: `Queue` and `AbstractQueue`, `Set` and `AbstractSet`, among others.

 #### Increment and decrement operators